 Our train travels north to Carlisle by the spectacular Settle & Carlisle Railway Line and returns via the West Coast Main Line over Shap.
 We have a magnificent steam locomotive to haul these trains, which recall the glorious days of steam train travel.
 It promises to provide a memorable day out.

 Our train will be diesel hauled from Crewe to Liverpool via Runcorn, where we stop to pick up further passengers.
-We leave Liverpool Lime Street, steam hauled by one of the Carnforth based steam locomotives, about 06:40 and stop to pick up passengers at Broad Green and St. Helens Central.
+We leave Liverpool Lime Street, steam hauled by one of the Carnforth based steam locomotives, about 06:40 and stop to pick up passengers at St. Helens Central.
 We join the West Coast Main Line (WCML) before stopping for more passengers at Wigan.
 We head north, leaving the WCML at Farington Junction, and stop at Blackburn, where passengers who have travelled by service train from Preston join our train.

 We continue to Clitheroe and then stop at Hellifield for our steam locomotive to take on water.
 We join the Settle & Carlisle Railway at Settle Junction and then begin one of Britain’s most arduous climbs, a total of 15 miles mainly at a gradient of 1 in 100.
 This will be a tough test for our locomotive, which we shall see – and hear – working very hard!